 Q: What is a poison?

-A: A poison is any substance that can give you an unwanted and/or unexpected reaction.
-That means, that anything can be potentially toxic or poisonous...the dosage makes it so!
-If in doubt, always call the Illinois Poison Center's free, confidential 1-800-222-1222 expert helpline right away before going to the hospital emergency department.
+A: A poison is any substance that can give you an unwanted or unexpected reaction.
+That means that anything can be potentially toxic or poisonous.
+For example, a medication could be considered poisonous if it is taken in the wrong amount or by the wrong person.